 SMA_20, EMA_20

 Four derived columns computed in Pandas during extraction.
-Stored in the DB as pre-calculated values — meaning a logic bug required re-fetching all history from yfinance to fix.
+Stored in the DB as pre-calculated values — a logic bug required re-fetching all history from yfinance to fix.

 df['Rate of Return'] = df['Close'].pct_change() * 100